YotamPlaut/Investor-Pro/DataOps_README.md

    ```bash
     docker-compose up --build
    ```
-After a few moments and some logs in the terminal (without any errors), you should be able to log in at: http://localhost:8080/home and see the Airflow Home screen UI.
+After a few moments and some logs in the terminal (without any errors I hope), you should be able to log in at: http://localhost:8080/home and see the Airflow Home screen UI.

 **Set up the connection to Postgres**